patrickkfkan/patreon-dl/README.md

 > ...or you may just refer to the next section on how to download enhanecd-quality videos without a Premium account.

-### Embedded videos - external downloader
+### Embedded videos / links - external downloader

-You can specify external programs to download embedded videos.
+You can specify external programs to download embedded videos or from embedded links.
 For YouTube videos, this will replace the built-in downloader.
 See the [example config](./example-embed.conf) on how to do this.

 > The example config utilizes [yt-dlp](https://github.com/yt-dlp/yt-dlp), a popular program capable of downloading YouTube and Vimeo content.
 As of current release, `yt-dlp` is also able to download Premium-quality YouTube videos without a Premium account.